chi2labs/moodleR/cran-comments.md

 0 errors | 1 warning | 0 note

 * This is a new release.
-* 1 warning related to qpdf ("‘qpdf’ is needed...") - should be ignored, does not ocurr on win-builder
+* 1 warning related to qpdf ("‘qpdf’ is needed...") - should be ignored, does not occur on win-builder
 * Possible spelling errors have been double checked and are OK.